bo-er/apprendre/README.md

 # apprendre

 Welcome to bo-er's personal learning and knowledge sharing project!
-I hope you'd learn something valuable.
+I hope you'd learn something valuable to you.